 What did we find in our study?

-We found that there was a pretty big difference in fermentation efficiency between Brett strains, and that only a few were active at lower temperature (15 ºC) in the 28 day experiment.
-We observed that Brett when fermented at the higher temperature was fruitier for some but not all strains.
+We found that there was a pretty big difference in fermentation efficiency between Brett strains and that only a few were active at a lower temperature (15 ºC) in the 28-day experiment.
+We observed that Brett, when fermented at the higher temperature, was fruitier for some but not all strains.
 The phenols were generally fairly consistent between temperatures and strains, with some small differences.

 This suggests that a colder or pressurized Brett secondary fermentation could yield funkier flavours, not by enhancing funk but rather by suppressing esters.